What is that saying? When it rains, it pours; something along those lines.

 But this is just a shitstorm right now that I find myself in.
 I am already fundamentally questioning why I am doing this PhD, beating myself up for making a mess of my life and exacerbating the consequences of the choice that I made when I was 19; fundamentally questioning whether I am even cut out for this, rejecting the imposter's syndrome diagnosis because I am just not good at this.
 I am not good at any of this.
 And it's because I really simply and quite honestly do not care enough.

 This is the story of my life: perenially getting tripped up by an utter lack of passion for whatever shit it is that I have foisted upon myself.
 How shocking, the extent to which I refuse to know myself.
-How pathetic, my desperate attempts to right and wrong.
-And how tragic, my hanging on to something that I have done nothing about, as if it alone were enough to magically give me the deliverance which I want so badly.
+How pathetic, my desperate attempts to right a wrong.
+And how tragic, my hanging on to something that I have done nothing about, as if it alone were enough to magically give me the deliverance from my perpetual unhappiness which I want so badly.

 Academia is not just reading and writing.
 What kind of myopia and self-delusion was I plagued with when I decided on this PhD and ostensible career path because 'I like reading and writing'?
 It is not the case that I lack the capacity for critical self-reflection; this entire journal and its solipsistic, whiny self-referential entries is proof that I have this capacity in spades.
 No, the problem is that I do absolutely fucking fuck-all when this reflection has been had.
 I fall back on what is comfortable.
 I am too afraid to do something different.
 I have not the conviction to choose what really matters because I am weak, and stupid, and complacent, and wilfully blind to how badly I need to not be myself - to rid myself of these old habits, this choosing the safe route, afraid of embracing the only thing - the only thing - I have ever been passionate about.